 ii.
-Retain and, where possible, enhance areas of ecological importance including local wildlife sites and existing waterbodies to achieve excellent levels of net biodiversity gain.
+Retain and, where possible, enhance areas of ecological importance including local wildlife sites and existing waterbodies.

 iii.
-Retain, enhance and, where possible, extend existing woodlands with the preparation and implementation of woodland management plans at an early stage of the development process.
+Retain, enhance and, where possible, extend existing woodlands at an early stage of the development process.

-Development proposals should take into account the Strategic Landscape Masterplan for the Gilston Area (see Policy AG1 (2)) to ensure the integrity of the landscape and countryside setting whilst creating an integrated Green Infrastructure Network connected with the network of green spaces beyond the Neighbourhood Plan area (Fig. 13) comprising:
+Development proposals should take into account the Strategic Landscape Masterplan for the Gilston Area (see Policy AG1 (2)) to ensure the integrity of the landscape and countryside setting whilst creating an integrated Green Infrastructure Network that will surround and sit alongside the new villages, existing settlements and the wider landscape comprising:

 i.
-Existing parks, woodlands, designated green spaces and wildlife sites, rivers and other water bodies including the River Stort and Navigation and connections into it.
+Existing parks, woodlands, designated green spaces and wildlife sites, streams and other water bodies including the River Stort and Navigation and connections into it.

 ii.
-Interconnected green corridors of adequate width to safeguard biodiversity and natural assets and establish suitable wildlife corridor connections with the wider green infrastructure network including the Stort Valley, the Green Belt and Green Wedges in Harlow which abut the River Stort, the Lee Valley Park, Epping Forest and Hatfield Forest.
+Interconnected green corridors of adequate width to safeguard biodiversity and natural assets with suitable wildlife corridor connections with the wider green infrastructure network including the Stort Valley, the Green Belt and Green Wedges in Harlow which abut the River Stort, the Lee Valley Park, Epping Forest and Hatfield Forest.

 iii.
-Open areas separating the villages that contribute to the goal of creating distinct villages (see Policy AG4).
+Green corridors separating the villages (see Policy AG4).

 iv.
 New green spaces and habitats to promote a net gain in biodiversity.